 My eternal treasure, my protector, spiritual master, and root guru is Goraknath Mahasiddha (see a photo of one of his emanations below).

 Immortal by choice, forever preset here upon this Earth, sounding his damaru for all able adepts to hear.

 Over almost three decades (of present life) He taught me many, many things, one being the most important:

 There is no jumping

 There is no jumping, meaning that no one and I mean no one (whether Joe Blow from some backward village somewhere or some elevated and amazing Guru in some religious establishment) can successfully avoid or jump over, well, anything really.
 Whatever we try to avoid, suppress, ignore or jump over – it all comes back (screaming, oftentimes), in one way or another, in this life or the next.

 And I am not trying to be a smart ass here, I am sharing my observations (subjective observations, I might add, meaning, the present text is relative at best).
 And what I have observed in real life, is that whatever stage of spiritual development we might have attained (or hope we have), there is one area of human existence that always shows the true state of affairs: how we relate to each other.

 Are we letting others be or are we projecting?

-Are we really contributing to the well being of others or only play some role?
+Are we really contributing to the well being of others or are we only playing some role?